tarat44/gwu-schedule-predictor/README.md

    Likelihood of course being offered next spring: 70 %
 ```

-Note: The percent likelihood is just a fun number to get an idea of whether the class might be offered.
+Disclaimer: The percent likelihood is just a fun number to get an idea of whether the class might be offered.
 It does not have any probabilitistic or statistical merit.